April 14, 2024

 And I was consumed again by love and being.
 “God is Love.
 I am love.
 We are One.”

 I’m sharing this not because my experience should be yours.
 It shouldn’t.
 Active imagination is deeply personal, and what emerges is different for everyone.
 But the pattern holds: within our deepest forgettings lie the seeds of our greatest rememberings.
-The parts of ourselves we’ve lost track of—the strength, the love, the capacity for transformation—they haven’t gone anywhere.
+The parts of ourselves we’ve lost track of—the strength, the love, the capacity for change—they haven’t gone anywhere.

-They’re waiting for us to remember.
+They’re waiting for us to stop being too busy to notice.